arkency/posts/posts/2017-06-01-handling-svg-images-with-refile.md

 ---

-My colleague Tomek today was responsible for changing a bit how we handle file upload in project so that it can support SVG logos.
+My colleague Tomek today was responsible for changing a bit how we handle file uploads in a project so that it can support SVG logos.

-For handling uploads this Rails project uses `Refile` library.
+For handling uploads this Rails app uses `Refile` library.
 And for serving images there is `Imgix` which helps you save bandwith and apply transformations (using Imgix servers instead of yours).